 Police confirmed that one vehicle appeared to enter the shallow edge of the lake and become trapped, while a second tried to assist and also got stuck.
-One of the vehicles has already been successfully towed, while efforts continue to free the second.
-The process has been slow, as the towing cable keeps breaking during the operation.
+The first vehicle was removed around 11.30am, while the second was freed shortly before 2pm.

-Larnaca municipality said the operation is being carried out by a company with heavy machinery to remove the vehicles from one of Cyprus’ most sensitive natural habitats.
+Larnaca municipality said the operation was carried out by a company with heavy machinery to remove the vehicles from one of Cyprus’ most sensitive natural habitats.

 “Today, the company will try to free the vehicles.
 If this is not possible, another attempt will be made on Thursday,” Larnaca mayor Andreas Vyras said ahead of the operation.